plabayo/rama/docs/book/src/deploy/rama-cli.md

 > Contributions to the homebrew distributions can be made via
 > <https://github.com/plabayo/homebrew-rama>.

+In case you run on a platform for which we do not have (correct) package manager support yet, you can also download the archive with the ease of running a script.

-You can also install it from `curl`:
+Using this approach you can install it using `curl`

 ```
 curl https://raw.githubusercontent.com/plabayo/rama/main/rama-cli/scripts/install.sh | bash